chhaviarora95/Salary-Prediction-Portfolio/README.md

  - Data Wrangling - `Removed duplicates and dropped misssing or null values in the dataset.`
  - Exploratory Data Analysis - `Analyzed the data and summarized the main characteristics.`
  - Data Visualization - `Used boxplot, distribution plot, scatter plot, violin plot, residual plot and regression plot to visualize the data and it's characteristics.`
- - Machine Learning Algorithms Used - `
+ - Machine Learning Algorithms Used - `Linear Regression, Polynomial Transformation, Ridge Regression and Random Forest`
+ - Evaluation Metrics Used - `Mean Square